ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 8

 Exception Handling:

-- What is exception handling in Python?
+What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.

-# Answer

 Exception handling in Python is a mechanism for managing errors that occur during the execution of a program.
 It allows you to handle errors gracefully, without stopping the program abruptly.
 This is achieved using try, except, else, and finally blocks.

-# Key Components
+Key Components

 1. try Block: Contains the code that might raise an exception.
 2. except Block: Contains the code that executes if an exception occurs in the try block.
 3. else Block: Contains the code that executes if no exception occurs in the try block.
 4. finally Block: Contains the code that executes regardless of whether an exception occurred or not, often used for cleanup activities.

-# example
+example

 def read_file(file_path):
 try: